knanne/knanne.github.io/README.md

     - utilize `/_drafts` folder for unpublished posts (also ignored by git)
   2. include an excerpt followed by `<!-- excerpt separator -->`
     - excerpt should be short and concise (not full sentence), it is used as post description in html cards
-  3. utilize post navigation with sections
+  3. utilize post navigation with Auto TOC and Scrollspy
-    - include `sections: [Section One, Section Two]` in post yaml front matter
-    - prepend each markdown heading with `<div class="heading" id="section_one"></div>`
-    - remove sections from post properties to ignore navigation
+    - include `* AUTO TABLE OF CONTENTS` followed by `{:toc}` on a new line
+    - this utilized kramdown auto toc generation
+    - and applies jQuery to style a fixed navbar for each post
+    - and utilizes bootstrap scrollspy for follow-along navigation
   4. embed content
     - using markdown syntax
     - add photos with `![<IMAGE>]({{ site.baseurl }}/assets/img/posts/<IMAGE>.png)`